StereoSachiiii/royal-liqour/README.md

 Validation Refactor: Merge and standardize validation logic across all the Validator files (admin/validators/) to guarantee consistency and eliminate security vulnerabilities.

 User API Endpoint Refactor: Break down and clarify user-related API endpoints to observe the single responsibility principle (e.g., dedicated endpoints for Auth and Profile).

+Took 41k lines of code. but it served its purpose of learning to implement session handling securely , using middleware for structuring , REST API design.
+Database denormalization , OOP design for a full system with 18 models, indexing ACID properties, triggers, rate limitng , validation, refractoring, MVC + repository pattern, SSE. this also includes a Single Page Application for the admin page using React Like pattern without state(essentially conditional rendering) debounces queries, searching, sorting.
+After proposed refractoring is done this system will be good to go and could be implemented to use with upto multiple thousand users.
+This is still a work in progress.